CyVerse-learning-materials/learning-materials-home/index.rst

       - Discovery Environment
       - FastQC is a popular tool for evaluating the quality of high-throughput sequencing reads such as from Illumina and PacBio.
+    * - `Filter, Trim, and Process High-throughput Sequenicng Reads with Trimmomatic <https://cyverse-trimmomatic-quickstart.readthedocs-hosted.com/en/latest/>`_
+      - Discovery Environment
+      - Trimmomatic is a popular application for filtering and trimming high- throughput sequencing reads.
+Several functions can remove populations of low quality reads, remove sequenicng adaptors, and trim low-quality regions of individual reads.

 -----